 Level II Massage Therapy Class – 5 credit hours

-Students learn deep tissue massage theory techniques.
+Students learn deep tissue massage theory and techniques.
 This class surveys muscle group anatomy, intermediate pathology, client interaction practices and assessment skills.
 Students will complete a lab project focused on treatment design, record keeping, and treatment delivery.
 Upon completing this course, students can perform an initial client intake and offer a full body therapeutic massage.
 Completion of Level I Massage is required to enroll.

-Total hours: 112.5
+Total hours: 97.5

-Level III Massage Therapy Class – 5 credit hours
+Level III Massage Therapy Class – 3 credit hours

-This class focuses on the design and integration of healing techniques 5-Element Theory, Acupressure techniques and Tui Na.
-Students learn acupressure, Tui Na massage and Hara diagnostics while exploring western and eastern massage philosophy and modalities.
-Students will also begin an ethical exploration of the therapeutic relationship.
+techniques and Tui Na.
+Students learn acupressure, Shiatsu and Hara diagnostics while exploring western and eastern massage philosophy and modalities.
 Students practice the integration of massage techniques and energy-work in treatments tailored to meet the needs and pathology of individual clients.
-Completion of Level I Massage is required for enrollment.
+This class meets for 7 weeks, for 3.5 hours, or 24.5 class hours.
+Class hours include 4 Anatomy, Physiology and Pathology, 20 Massage and Bodywork Application.

-Total hours are 102.5.
+Total hours 48.5

-Anatomy and Physiology Class – 2 credit hours
+Anatomy and Physiology Class – 3 credit hours

 Pathology – 2 credit hours

 An advanced study of pathology and the application of massage therapies and energy work.
 Students learn to design treatments based on the individual needs of the client.
 Completion of Level II Massage is required for enrollment in this class.
+Meet 14 weeks, 2 weekly class hours and it includes 3 hours of massage theory, 20 hours of pathology, 5 hours Massage Professional Practices.

-Total hours: 37.5
+Total hours: 28

 Muscle Actions – 2 credit hours

 Broaden your knowledge of specific muscle function.
 Students learn and practice the actions associated with each muscle through movement.
-Review of origin and insertions and general anatomy with a focus on assessing muscular function via movement patterns and range of motion.
-30 hours of anatomy.
+Review of origin and insertions and general anatomy with a focus on assessing muscular

 Total hours: 30